expo/expo/docs/pages/versions/unversioned/sdk/wallet.md

 #### Properties

 - **type (_string_)** -- The button’s style, which could either be [`'black'`](https://developer.apple.com/documentation/passkit/pkaddpassbuttonstyle/pkaddpassbuttonstyleblack) (default) or [`'blackOutline'`](https://developer.apple.com/documentation/passkit/pkaddpassbuttonstyle/pkaddpassbuttonstyleblackoutline).
-- You could also use any other properties of a [`TouchableHighlight`](https://facebook.github.io/react-native/docs/touchablehighlight#props).
+- You could also use `style` as well as any other properties of a [`TouchableWithoutFeedback`](https://facebook.github.io/react-native/docs/touchablewithoutfeedback.html#props).

 ## Methods